hartzler/crow/README.md

 * chromeless/ - submodule for the chromeless fork
 * modules/ - custom chromeless javascript modules
 * src/ - the chromeless application
+* src/haml - the haml files that will be html
+* src/coffee - the coffee script files that will be javascript
+* src/scss - the scss files that will be stylesheets
 * resources/ - for the xulrunner package

 when cloning, you will need to